THE CONGREGATIONAL CARE TEAM

 “Below the grief-hardened surface of my heart is a bubbling fountain waiting to spring forth into life.” – Julie Yarbrough, author of Beyond a Broken Heart

 How do you understand grief when your heart is broken by the death of a loved one?
 To survive and live forward, those who grieve must find answers.
 Beyond the Broken Heart is a support group for those who are grieving the death of a loved one and are in need of a community to share the loneliness of grief.
 Scriptural wisdom will be used to explore the issues of grief and offer spiritual encouragement for a life of renewed hope and joy.
 The group will also offer coping strategies to guide the way back to fullness of life.
 If you are grieving the death of a loved one, please join us on the journey through grief.

 Cost: $13 for participant book

-Registration: Sign up at Hospitality Hub 1 in the church lobby or click here:
+Registration: Sign up by contacting the church office or click here:

 For more information, contact the church office 941-907-7333.